JonnyTran/OpenOmics/inst/paper.md

 While the in-memory Pandas dataframes utilized in our data structures are fast, they have size and speed limitations when the dataset size approaches the system memory limit.
-When this is an issue, the user can enable out-of-memory distributed data processing on all OpenOmics operations, implemented by the Dask framework^[https://dask.org/].
+When this is an issue, the user can enable out-of-memory distributed data processing on all OpenOmics operations, implemented by the Dask framework [@matthew_rocklin-proc-scipy-2015].
 When memory resources is limited, data in a Dask dataframe can be read directly from disk and is only brought into memory when needed during computations (also called lazy evaluations).
 When performing data query operations on Dask dataframes, a task graph containing each operation is built and is only evaluated on command, in a process called lazy loading.

 Operations on Dask dataframes are the same as Pandas dataframes, but can utilize multiple workers and can scale up to clusters by connecting to a cluster client with minimal configuration.
 To enable this feature in OpenOmics, the user